codio-content/Linux-Introduction/.guides/content/The-current-directory--e30f.md

 ## Where we are currently at

-So, if the CLI does not provide the typical view for interacting with files and folders, how do we know our current location inside the computer's storage?
+As the CLI does not provide a graphical users interface for interacting with files and folders, how do we know our current location inside the computer's storage?

 |||info
 ### Folders = Directories